tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 expressions from C. But we cannot in general know which predecessor block we came from.

-The only block we know *for sure* that we executed before D is A.
+The only block we know *for sure* that we executed before D is A. This means we can re-use A's value map in D because we can guarantee that all execution paths that enter D have previously gone through A.

+This relationship is called a *dominator* relationship and this is the key to one style of global value numbering that we're going to talk about in this post[^other-gvn].

+[^other-gvn]: TODO write about equivalence class GVN and dataflow based GVN

+We can compute dominators a couple of ways, but that's a little bit out of scope for this blog post.
+If we assume that we have dominator information available in our CFG, we can use that for global value numbering.

 ```java
 public class GlobalValueNumberer {